Thomas Theodore Tidball: Early life

-Thomas Tidball, also known as T. T. Tidball, was born in Allegheny, Pennsylvania on October 2, 1827.
-He was the son of Joseph Tidball (1787-1884) and Eliza Kirkpatrick Linn (1801-1885).
 His maternal grandfather was in the American Revolution.
 When he was a year old, his parents moved to Holmes County, Ohio and then to Mansfield, Ohio in 1838.
 In Mansfield, he learned from his father the hatter's trade.
 He later learned the printing business.

 In 1846, he enlisted in Company A, Third Ohio Infantry for service in the Mexican War.
 After fourteen months as a private he was honorably discharged and returned to Mansfield where he began work as a clerk in a warehouse.
 In 1849, during the Gold Rush, Tidball left Ohio for California where he went looking for gold.
 He is listed in the 1850 United States Federal Census as mining in El Dorado County, California at age 28.
 For two years he worked in ranching near Sacramento.
 In 1853 he became a Mason and was master of the lodges at Santa Cruz and Castroville.
 He returned to Indiana where he was an editor on a paper at Albion, Indiana where he met and married Helen Mary Hill.
 They had three children.
 In 1857, Tidball came back to California and settled in Santa Cruz where he worked on a paper until the American Civil War broke out.
-In 1860, he was living in Soquel, California as a farm laborer.